MikeNaso/getTotp/README.md

 end)
 `````

-In Windows you can create a shortcut and associate some key to run it in Linux the same
+In Windows you can create a shortcut and associate some key to run it in Linux the same.